nkrusch/awesome-research-guides/readme.md

 Since then, it has continued to grow with its creator.
 To increase reach and collaboration potential, the list was converted to an [awesome list](https://awesome.re).
 It is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
-There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) with guides written by a single author.
+There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) with written guides by a single author.
-In contrast, this list gathers advice from multiple experts.
+In contrast, this list gathers advice from multiple experts in many formats.

 ## Contents